 - Next, head to the Advanced tab and ensure that Auto-Sync is enabled.

 - Now, head to Settings > Domains > Company Cards > Settings.
 Use the dropdown menu next to "Preferred policy" to select your group policy that is connected to QBO and has Scheduled Submit enabled.

 - In the dropdown menu next to "Expensify Card reconciliation account", select your existing QBO bank account for reconciliation.
-This account will need to be the same account that you set in Step 3.
+This account will need to be the same bank account that you use for Expensify Card settlements.

 How this works:

-- During the very first sync after the card is set up, we will create the Expensify Card liability account and the Expensify clearing account in your QBO general ledger, and if you've chosen Daily Settlement, then we will create an Expensify Clearing Account there as well.
+- On the day of your first card settlement after the card is set up, we will create the Expensify Card Liability account in your QBO general ledger, and if you've chosen Daily Settlement, then we will create an Expensify Clearing Account there as well.

-- During your QBO auto-sync on that same day, if there are pending transactions, we will then create a journal entry with the total of all pending transactions for the day.
-This will credit the bank account selected and debit the new Expensify Clearing Account (for Daily Settlement) or the Expensify Liability Account (for Monthly Settlement).
+- During your QBO auto-sync on that same day, if there are unsettled transactions, we will create a journal entry with the total of all posted transactions since the last settlement.
+This will credit the bank account selected, and either debit the new Expensify Clearing Account (for Daily Settlement) or the Expensify Liability Account (for Monthly Settlement).

-- Once the transactions post and the expense report is approved in Expensify, the report will be exported to QBO with each line as individual credit card expenses and an additional journal entry will credit the Expensify Clearing Account and Debit the Expensify Card Liability Account.
+- Once the transactions post and the expense report is approved in Expensify, the report will be exported to QBO with each line as individual credit card expenses.
+For Daily Settlement, an additional journal entry will credit the Expensify Clearing Account and Debit the Expensify Card Liability Account.
 For Monthly Settlement, the journal entry will credit the Liability account directly and debit the correct expense categories.

-We have card transactions for the day totaling $100, so we create the following journal entry:
+We have card transactions for the day totaling $100, so we create the following journal entry upon sync:

 The transactions posts in Expensify and the report is approved and exported, so we create the second Journal Entry: